Mastering LLM Integration hero image

 3. Fine-Tuning

 Fine-tuning involves training a pre-existing model on a specific dataset to adopt a particular tone or master niche terminology.
-While powerful, it is resource-intensive and often unnecessary if you use Retrieval-Augmented Generation.
+While powerful, it is resource-intensive and often unnecessary if you use Retrieval-Augmented Generation to ground the model in your enterprise data.

 The Role of Retrieval-Augmented Generation (RAG)